facebookresearch/TorchMPI/README.md

 At the moment, TorchMPI provides the following functions and classes:
 - [Basic Functionalities](https://github.com/facebookresearch/TorchMPI/docs/collectives.md) allow starting, synchronizing and stopping processes,
-- [Collectives](https://github.com/facebookresearch/TorchMPI/docs/collectives.md) wrap a subset of MPI, NCCL and a custom implementation of collectives useful for deeplearning.
+- [Collectives](https://github.com/facebookresearch/TorchMPI/docs/collectives.md) wrap a subset of MPI, NCCL, GLOO and a custom implementation of collectives useful for deeplearning.
 These collectives operate on dense Torch tensors and scalar values and come in synchronous or asynchronous flavors,
 - [NN](https://github.com/facebookresearch/TorchMPI/docs/nn.md) extends ```torch.nn``` with support for synchronous and asynchronous collectives to automatically turn a
 ```torch.nn``` model to run on a distributed cluster of CPUs and GPUs,
 - [Engine](https://github.com/facebookresearch/TorchMPI/docs/engine.md) is a [torchnet](https://github.com/torchnet/torchnet) style engine which allows simple networks to